XavierNie715/XavierNie715/README.md

 ## 🌱 Current Interests

-- I'm interested in post-process algorithms in experiments of fluid mechanics, including PIV, SIV, PINN, etc.
+- I'm interested in post-process algorithms in experiments of fluid mechanics, including PIV, SIV, PINN, Data Assimilation, etc.

 ## 📫 How to Reach Me